 Brian Geraghty, DO, gradated in 2018 from Kansas City University of Medicine and Biosciences in Kansas City, Missouri.
 He continued on to a KCU sponsored Orthopedic Surgery residency program at HCA-Research Medical Center in Kansas City, Missouri.
 He is in his last year of residency, and has been accepted into a Trauma Fellowship.

 Dr. Geraghty received the Special Medallion Award and the Gold Humanism Honor Society Award at Kansas City University.

 Dr. Geraghty has no relevant financial relationships with any organization producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients relative to the content of this presentation.

-Dr. Jared Nichols has been an active faculty member at Kansas City University - Joplin Campus in Joplin, Missouri, for the past four years.
+Dr. Jared Nichols is an Assistant Professor of Osteopathic Manipulative Medicine at Kansas City University - Joplin Campus in Joplin, Missouri.
 He serves as the year-two course director for the osteopathic skills classes, directs OMM fellows, and conducts research.
 Dr. Nichols also has a non-opioid pain management clinic at a local Federal Community Health Center in Joplin, Missouri.
 Dr. Nichols is board certified in Family Medicine and OMT by the American Osteopathic Board of Family Physicians.
 He is also board certified in Osteopathic Neuromusculoskeletal Medicine by the American Osteopathic Board of Neuromusculoskeletal Medicine and has a certificate in Integrative Medicine.